jeroen66124/jeroen66124.github.io/_posts/2023-04-12-remote-gaming-setup-steam-link-playnite.md

 ## Introduction
 In the last couple of weeks, I had the sudden urge of wanting to be able to play games from the couch again.
 Having owned both the Playstation 2 and 3 throughout my childhood, introduced me to the simplicity of console gaming.
 The pick up and play experience is something priceless that I would like to replicate.
 To be able to do this with a desktop, requires some setting up however.
 This guide will you show you how to set this up and more.

 Steam Link is a technology that allows you to stream games from your PC or console to another device.
 This means you can play games on a TV or monitor that's located in another room or even in a different part of the world.
 Playnite is a free, open-source gaming platform that can be used to manage and launch your games from one central location.
-A Raspberry Pi is a small, affordable computer that can be used for a variety of projects.
+A Raspberry Pi is a credit card sized, affordable computer that can be used for a variety of projects.

 ## Prerequisites
 Here's what you'll need to get started: